 There’s no question that Fulton Market’s Randolph Street Restaurant Row is one of the hottest dining destinations in the country.
 For those times when you want to avoid the glitz factor and duck in for a classic cocktail or craft beer in an unpretentious spot, there’s Lone Wolf.
 From the team behind other popular neighborhood joints Bar DeVille and Pub Royale, Lone Wolf offers a daily rotating draft beer selection and a cocktail list section dedicated to a variety of Old Fashioned.
 As they say, mark your territory.

 Logan Square’s Best Intentions is your favorite new dive bar.
 The somewhat ironically tag-lined “fancy cocktail bar” is one of the city’s best hipster hangs without any pretense or attitude.
-Decked out in cheeky signage, eclectic photos, trinkets and more, the bar serves a solid (and strong) cocktail.
+Decked out in cheeky signage, eclectic photos, trinkets and more, the bar serves a solid (and strong) cocktail… and a delicious bar menu of food.
 Looking for a tucked-away, cool neighborhood spot with a wide open, tree-covered backyard patio?
 You just found it.

 Seeking a quintessential neighborhood watering hole to gather for great drinks, food and conversation with friends?
 That would be Fountainhead.
 This Ravenswood spot has one of the most extensive craft beer lists (in cans, bottles and on draft), but its global whiskey selection (think bourbon, Irish, Scotch, Canadian and more) is one of Chicago’s best.
 From the team behind Uptown’s Bar on Buena and the new cider-focused North Center spot, The Northman, Fountainhead also offers refined pub grub that isn’t afraid to showcase game meats and ethnic flavors.
 Oh, and did we mention their airy roof deck?
 That alone is worth the trip.